-At E8.5, de novo blood vessels coalesce from endothelial precursors immediately dorsal to the pre-pancreatic endoderm (reviewed in 131).
+At E8.5, de novo blood vessels coalesce from endothelial precursors immediately dorsal to the pre-pancreatic endoderm (reviewed in (135).
 Paracrine signaling from these blood vessels is crucial in promoting early pancreatic organ specification, particularly in the dorsal pancreatic bud.
 The importance of blood flow was first identified in a genetically modified mouse model containing a targeted deletion of Cdh2, the gene encoding N-cadherin.
 Mice completely null for Ncadherin show dorsal pancreatic agenesis (42), initially suggested to be due to impaired interactions between the mesenchyme and pancreatic endoderm.
 However, restoring Ncadherin specifically in the heart rescued both heart and pancreatic development indicating that maintaining blood flow to the pancreatic anlage is required for dorsal pancreatic formation (39).
-Further studies showed that signals from the vasculature could be from both the circulating blood as well as the endothelial cells of the dorsal aorta and surrounding mesenchyme (147).
+Further studies showed that signals from the vasculature could be from both the circulating blood as well as the endothelial cells of the dorsal aorta and surrounding mesenchyme (152).
+However, within the pancreas E-cadherin does not play a role in maintaining exocrine function postnatally.
+Four days after birth, pancreas specific Cadh1-null mice failed to gain weight and were hypoglycemic.
+Four days after birth, Cdh1-null mice displayed disrupted exocrine tissue architecture and integrity, and activation of the Wnt and Yap signaling pathways (147).

-Interactions between the vasculature and endoderm also limit pancreatic differentiation.
+Interactions between the vasculature endoderm also limit pancreatic differentiation.
 Over-expression of VEGF-A with the Pdx1 promoter leads to insulin production within the stomach.
-Conversely, over-expression of VEGF-A within the pancreatic anlage greatly enhances development vasculature and significantly reduced pancreas formation, specifically affecting exocrine pancreatic mass (93).
-Ex vivo cultures in which the developing pancreas was treated with VEGF showed increased vasculature and greatly reduced size of the pancreas, stalling epithelial cells in a progenitor like state (100).
+Conversely, over-expression of VEGF-A within the pancreatic anlage greatly enhances vasculature development and significantly reduced pancreas formation, specifically affecting exocrine pancreatic mass (95).
+Ex vivo cultures in which the developing pancreas was treated with VEGF showed increased vasculature and greatly reduced size of the pancreas, stalling epithelial cells in a progenitor like state (103).
 Conversely, ablation of endothelial cells following pancreatic specification leads to more promiscuous differentiation of acinar cells, ultimately reducing the size of the pancreas as well.
 Therefore, the endothelium plays a dual role in dorsal pancreatic development.
-During the primary transition, the vasculature provides signals that specify pancreatic differentiation from the endoderm, yet maintain trunk progenitor populations in an undifferentiated state, preventing premature development of specification to an endocrine fate.
+During the primary transition, the vasculature provides signals that specify pancreatic differentiation from the endoderm. vet maintain trunk progenitor populations in an undifferentiated state, preventing premature development of specification to an endocrine fate.
 During the secondary transition, the vasculature restricts exocrine differentiation.

 Again, the signals derived from the vasculature are diverse.
-(93) showed that direct interaction with the aortic endothelial cells induced pancreatic bud-like structures and PDX1 expression in the adjacent endoderm.
+Lammert et al. (95) showed that direct interaction with the aortic endothelial cells induced pancreatic bud-like structures and PDX1 expression in the adjacent endoderm.
 Endothelial cells are also required for PTF1A expression in the dorsal foregut.
-Conversely, development of the ventral pancreatic bud does not appear to require direct endothelial interactions (170) but rather relies on paracrine factors for development.
+Conversely, development of the ventral pancreatic bud does not appear to require direct endothelial interactions (175) but rather relies on paracrine factors for development.
 For example, Sphingosine-1-phosphate, found in the blood, promotes recruitment to a pancreatic cell fate, and induces proliferation of pancreatic mesenchymal and endothelial cells (39).

-Notochord and Sonic Hedgehog
+C. Notochord and Sonic Hedgehog